 What Is Estate and Trust Litigation Law?

 Litigating trust and estate disputes can be a difficult, emotionally draining experience.
-This is because trust and estate litigation cases often arise out of legal dispute between family members.
-When a testator or grantor legally manifest their intentions, the legal system works to try and honor those intentions as much as possible.
+This is because trust and estate litigation cases often arise out of legal disputes between family members over a loved one’s assets and final wishes.
+When a testator or grantor legally manifests their intentions, the legal system works to try and honor those intentions as much as possible.
 However, sometimes these intentions can be muddied or subject to interpretation.
 When this occurs, and there is no agreement in sight, issues must be resolved in probate court.

 - Trust and estate litigation matters arise when there is a legal dispute between family members over property conveyed by a decedent in a will or through a trust.